-My dad is a business man.
-He is running a hotel business for few years in Pokhara.
+My dad is a businessman.
+He is running a hotel business for a few years in Pokhara.
 During my vacation in college, I rushed to visit my family and look around the hotel.
 I love the idea of my dad that people should keep themselves busy, no matter the outcomes.
-He used to work day and night during the starting phase of the hotel and we were really worried about him.
+He used to work day and night during the starting phase of the hotel, and we were anxious about him.
 But we are always by his side and always supportive.
 I hope my family feels the same way for me.

 Working for long days and nights and not being in touch with family is crucial for me.
 And at the same time, I should be prepared not to have pay-check at end of each month and my family gets worried about the way I am doing.

 What are your ideas?

 Working hard towards goals but never wait for consequences.

 I can remember the day when one of the users of Meroanswer.com came to our office and share his experience about using it.